 - CPU Usage Limit.
 The percentage of CPU usage that any process instance needs to reach to trigger CPU spike protection.
 This limit is global across all logical processors in the server, and is determined on an instance-by-process basis.
 Multiple instances of the same process do not have their CPU usage percentages added when determining CPU spike protection triggers.
 If a process instance never reaches this limit, CPU spike protection is not triggered.
 For example, on a Server VDA, in multiple concurrent sessions, suppose there are many iexplore.exe instances.
 Each instance peaks at around 35% CPU usage for periods of time, so that cumulatively, iexplore.exe is consistently consuming a high percentage of CPU usage.
 However, CPU spike protection is never triggered unless you set CPU Usage Limit at or below 35%.

 - Limit Sample Time.
 The amount of time for which a process must exceed the CPU usage limit before its CPU priority is lowered.

 - Idle Priority Time.
 The amount of time the process priority is lowered.
 After this time expires, the process CPU priority returns to its original level.

 Enable CPU Core Usage Limit.
-Limits processes that trigger CPU spike protection to a specified number of logical processors in the machine.
-When enabled, limits the maximum consumption of isolated processes to X percent, where: X = 100 x (number of cores specified / total number of cores).
+Limits processes that trigger CPU spike protection to a specified number of logical processors on the machine.
+Type an integer in the range of 1 through X, where X is the total number of cores.
+If you type an integer greater than X, WEM limits the maximum consumption of isolated processes to X by default.

 - Limit CPU Core Usage.
 Specifies the number of logical processors to which processes that trigger CPU spike protection are limited.
 In the case of VMs, the value you type limits the processes to the number of logical processors in the VMs rather than in the underlying physical hardware.